CommandPost/CommandPost-DeveloperGuide/api/cp/cp.prop.md

 ```

 So, a little bit tricky.
 The general rule of thumb is:

-1. If working with immutable objects, use the default 'value' value copy, which preserves the original.
+1. If working with immutable objects, use the default `value` value copy, which preserves the original.
-2. If working with an array of immutible objects, use the 'shallow' table copy.
+2. If working with an array of immutible objects, use the `shallow` table copy.
-3. In most other cases, use a 'deep' table copy.
+3. In most other cases, use a `deep` table copy.

 ## API Overview
 * Constants - Useful values which cannot be changed